AthKouloumvakos/PyThea/README.md

 ![Logo](https://github.com/AthKouloumvakos/PyThea/blob/master/docs/logo/pythea_logo.png)

 _PyThea_ is an open-source software package that can be used to reconstruct the 3D structure of Coronal Mass Ejections (CMEs) and shock waves and determine their kinematics using remote-sensing observations.
-The tool implements the Graduate Cylindrical Shell (GCS) model that can be used to reconstruct CMEs and two geometrical models, namely a spheroid and ellipsoid model to reconstruct shock waves.
+The tool implements the Graduated Cylindrical Shell (GCS) model that can be used to reconstruct CMEs and two geometrical models, namely a spheroid and ellipsoid model to reconstruct shock waves.
 It also implements remote-sensing observations from multiple viewpoints such as the Solar and Heliospheric Observatory (SoHO) and Solar Terrestrial Relations Observatory (STEREO).
 An online preview of this tool is available at [https://athkouloumvakos.github.io/PyThea](https://athkouloumvakos.github.io/PyThea).

 ## 💾 Installation